-As shown in the following illustration, the information panel of the GbE switch module contains:
+As shown in the following illustrations, the information panel of the GbE switch modules contains the following LEDs and ports:

-- The LEDs that display the status of the GbE switch module and the network (see "LEDs" on page 20). - One RS-232 console port that provides an additional means to install software and configure the switch module.
-This 8-pin DIN connector allows connection of an 8-pin DIN to DB9 serial cable.
-A protective cap must be removed while the console port is in use and should be reinstalled when the console cable is disconnected. - Four external 1000BASE-T Ethernet ports for 10/100/1000 Mbps connections to external Ethernet devices, such as backbones, end stations, and servers.
-These ports are respectively identified as EXT1, EXT2, EXT3, and EXT4 in the switch configuration menus and are labeled 1 through 4 (from top to bottom) on the GbE switch module.
+- The LEDs that display the status of the GbE switch module and the network (see "LEDs" on page 27). - One RS-232 console port that provides an additional means to install software and configure the switch module.
+This USB-style connector enables connection of a special serial cable that is supplied with the GbE switch module. - The copper model of the GbE switch module has six external 1000BASE-T Ethernet ports for 10/100/1000 Mbps connections to external Ethernet devices, such as backbones, end stations, and servers.
+These ports are identified as EXT1, EXT2, EXT3, EXT4, EXT5, and EXT6 in the switch configuration menus and are labeled 1 through 6 (from top to bottom) on the GbE switch module. - The fiber model of the GbE switch module has six external 1000BASE SX SFP transceiver ports for 10/100/1000 Mbps connections to external Ethernet devices, such as backbones, end stations, and servers.
+These ports are identified as EXT1, EXT2, EXT3, EXT4, EXT5, and EXT6 in the switch configuration menus and are labeled 1 through 6 (from top to bottom) on the GbE switch module.